-The best library internet resources for engineering majors, graduate students and faculty dealing with environmental engineering issues.
-Also includes recommendations for doing a rigorous literature review, how to stay current in your area, and using citation management software.
+This guide provides environmental engineering majors, graduate students and faculty with links to the best library and internet resources.
+It also includes recommendations for doing a rigorous literature review, how to stay current in your area, and using citation management software.

 Resources tells you what resources to use to find the information you need.
 Organized by the type of literature used by environmental engineers; on each sub-page, we'll link you to the best library and internet resources for that document type; many of these resources have instructions or tutorials for effective searching.